turingschool/curriculum/source/projects/contact_manager.markdown

 This is what's called a false positive.
 The `is invalid without a first_name` test is passing, but not for the right reason.
 Even though we're not validating `first_name`, the test is passing because the model it's building doesn't have a valid `last_name` either.
 That causes the validation to fail and our test to pass.
 We need to improve the Person object created in the tests so that only the attribute being tested is invalid.
 Let's refactor.

-First, just below the `describe` line of our `person_spec`, let's add this code which will get executed before `each` of our examples:
+First, just below the `describe` line of our `person_spec`, let's add this code which will be available to all of our examples:

 ```ruby
 let(:person) do